Last updated: May 1, 2018

 Defensive bike riding is the first step to safe cycling, but sadly, many accidents are caused by another driver’s negligence.

-At Raphaelson & Levine Law Firm we know the dangers bicycle riders face when sharing the road with motor vehicles, and have proudly helped injured cyclists recover after being hurt in a bicycle accident in New York City.
+At Raphaelson & Levine Law Firm we know the dangers bicycle riders face when sharing the road with motor vehicles, and have proudly helped injured cyclists recover after being hurt in a bicycle accident in New York City, including a $500K settlement for a restaurant worker who was struck by a vehicle while cycling to work.

-To learn more about our NYC bicycle accident lawyers, call 212-268-3222 or complete the contact form below.
+To learn more about our New York City bicycle accident lawyers, call 212-268-3222 or complete the contact form below.